The Museum of Flight is always looking for skilled, motivated, dedicated employees and volunteers.

 - The ability to work with diverse groups of children, adults, staff and volunteers

 - Be able to accept supervision and evaluation of your volunteer work

-The next scheduled class will be in March of 2014.
+The next scheduled class will begin on Saturday, March 1, 2014.
 If you would like to attend this class, please send in your name and contact information.
 You will be contacted in January of 2014 for an interview.